ashmere/docgenai/sample_output/cache_documentation.md

 ### 1. Architectural Patterns

-The code primarily follows a **Singleton pattern** for the `CacheManager` class, ensuring that only one instance of the cache manager is used across the application.
+The code primarily follows a **Singleton pattern** for the `CacheManager` class, ensuring that only one instance of the cache manager is used throughout the application.
 This is evident from the `**init**` method where it checks if an instance already exists and returns it if it does.

 ### 2. Code Organization

-The code is organized into several components:
+The code is organized into several classes and methods:

 - **CacheManager**: Manages the cache for generation results and model instances.